-Twilight: Eclipse box office: Third Twilight Saga movie – and first released in the summer – has shattered several domestic records
+Twilight: Eclipse box office: Starring Kristen Stewart & Robert Pattinson, third Twilight Saga movie has shattered good & bad domestic records

 According to studio figures found at boxofficemojo.com, on its first day out, Wednesday, June 30, Summit Entertainment’s The Twilight Saga: Eclipse grossed an astounding $68.5 million – including a record-setting $30.1 million from midnight screenings – at the North American (U.S. and Canada) box office.
 Pundits’ opening-day estimates had ranged from $50–$75 million.

-Directed by David Slade, and starring Kristen Stewart, Robert Pattinson, and Taylor Lautner, this third installment in the Twilight Saga franchise cost a reported $68 million (as always, not including marketing and distribution expenses).
+Directed by David Slade, who had previously handled the commercially disappointing vampire thriller 30 Days of Night, and starring Kristen Stewart, Robert Pattinson, and Taylor Lautner, this third installment in the Twilight Saga franchise cost a reported $68 million (as always, not including marketing and distribution expenses).
 If accurate, that means Eclipse – like New Moon before it – raked in more on a single day than its total production budget.
 A rare feat indeed for a major Hollywood release.

 Now, which North American records (not adjusted for inflation) has Eclipse broken?